Learn more about how to forecast cash flow on Dumessy

 If you’re a growing business, or you draw revenue from a volatile industry, it can be tough to create an accurate cash flow forecast.
 Here are some best practices:

-- Prepare for the Unexpected: Allocate a cash reserve for unexpected expenses or economic downturns.
+• Prepare for the Unexpected: Allocate a cash reserve for surprising fees or monetary downturns.
 It can either catch lean times or provide something of a buffer to keep things afloat.

 For many small enterprises, a tool or device that ➔will relate cash flow forecast to actual product sales, ➔is not only linking cash flow forecast to sales, ➔is tying cash flow forecast to real ornament sales with a spreadsheet.